Let your team see what’s changing on the calendar without ever leaving Slack.

 - Or you can delete or edit a Slack integration.
 Click the edit button on the right side of the notification listing.
 From there, you can duplicate, delete, or modify the Slack integration as you wish.

-- Alternately, from your Slack app, you can go to the app directory and delete the integration with Teamup Calendar.
+- Remove the integration from the Slack app: go to the app directory and delete the integration with Teamup Calendar.

 Important things to remember

 - Granting access to Slack notifications is granting access to your calendar.
 You can limit and control the calendar access granted by using an appropriate calendar link and sharing it with the right people.